TheProfs/object-sync/README.md

 Polymer 1.x element for syncing an object to a remote server

+You simply specify a URL where the JSON resource resides.

+The URL should accept:

+-  `GET` requests for fetching the object
+- `PUT` requests for saving the object

+The payload for saving - `PUT` - would be included in the `body` of the request.

+The `value` is saved to the server only if it changes *after* it was initially fetched successfully from the remote server so you don't have to worry about timing issues.

 ## Install the Polymer-CLI

 First, make sure you have